How Kindness Protects Love When You Argue

 You might be thinking: “There are so many things to like about him.
 But for some reason, I just can’t satisfy him.”
 Or: “She doesn’t see that I’m trying very hard to make her happy.”
 The paradox is, both partners are unhappy, both want to fix it, and neither seems to know what to do.

-The problem isn’t our flaws.
-It’s falling into powerful negative patterns of thinking and feeling which take over the relationship unawares!
-We slip into habits of pursuit-withdraw or offense-defense without realizing it.
+Every couple faces the risk of falling into negative patterns of thinking and feeling.
+These habits can take over the relationship unawares!
+We slip into patterns of pursue-withdraw or offense-defense without realizing it.
 One person reacts to something small with a sarcastic comment or a snarly answer.
 The other person gets defensive and angry.
 It’s all too easy to get swept up in the cycle.
-And if the cycle doesn’t stop, it will ruin the relationship.
-It’s the cycle, not the shortcomings, which partners need to fight.

 Kindness — to yourself and each other, is the first step toward calming the alarm.